tzcoolman/DSCN/README.md

 DSCN is a tool that takes multi-omics data and prioritize target combinations that facilitate the development of novel treatment plan of complex diseases such as cancers.
-DSCN derived from the previous work 'SCNrank', which takes the same input and prioritize single targets.
+DSCN is derived from the previous work 'SCNrank', which takes the same input and prioritize single targets.
 Check <a href="https://link.springer.com/article/10.1186/s12920-020-0681-6">SCNrank</a> if you are interested in our previous work.